New product development

-- For example, if you are developing a new food product, having a technician who can create the right look and taste is only the starting point.
-Other issues include sourcing ingredients, the mass production process, quality control, pricing and so on.
+- For example, if you are developing a new food product, having a technician who can create the right look and taste is essential.
+Other issues include sourcing ingredients, the mass production process, quality control and pricing.

 - You may need to include several people from outside your business in your team.

 - If you can only afford a half-hearted attempt, do not even begin.
 Without the critical mass of people, time and money invested, your project will be doomed to failure.